dewan-ahmed/dewan-ahmed.github.io/_posts/2026-08-11-devrel-ai-era.md

 ## Time to ship

-Three eras.
-Three product surfaces, three distribution channels, three complete resets of what the market asked for.
+Three eras, and at each one the product surface, the distribution channel, and the definition of good work all turned over together.
 Underneath all of it, the same job: understand the technology well enough to be trusted, and be useful to developers in whatever medium they actually use.

 What changes every eight years is the medium and the vocabulary.
 What never changes is that you have to build in order to stay credible, and you have to be legible in order to get hired.

 So if you're trying to break in this year, pick one thing in the agentic stack and go deep enough to have opinions about its failure modes.
 Publish the failures, not the happy path.
 Write down how you'd measure your own work in the first ninety days, because almost no candidate does.
 And make all of it verifiable by a stranger in ninety seconds.

 **Do the work that matters, and ship the proof in the format the market is currently searching for.
 Skipping either one is how good people end up unemployed for reasons they refuse to name.**

----

 _A note on how this was made: I developed this blog with an AI assistant.
 The structure, the arguments, the three era framing, and the opinions are mine, pressure-tested and organized through that conversation.
 It is not an AI-generated post, and I'd rather tell you that directly than have you wonder._